remigiusz-suwalski/programming-cheatsheets/bash/README.md

 This is a practical guide with concise explanations, however the reader is supposed to know what s/he is doing.*

+7. **The Bash Hackers Wiki** at <http://wiki.bash-hackers.org/start> provides human-readable documentation and information so users aren't forced to read every bit of the Bash manpage - which can be difficult to understand.
+Contains a lot of further hyperlinks.

 3. **BASH and GNU/Linux Cheat Sheet** by Martin Bruchanov at <http://bruxy.regnet.cz/web/linux/EN/bash-cheat-sheet/>
 Another Bash cheat sheet typeset in LaTeX.